Foster + Partners has recently delivered two significant projects in Sydney, working across both commercial and public transport infrastructure.

 The completion of Parkline Place, a 39-storey office tower above the new Gadigal Station, and the practice’s role in designing key stations on the Sydney Metro City & Southwest line, have marked out the significant presence of the internationally renowned practice, Foster + Partners, in Australia today.

-Parkline Place, developed by Oxford Properties Group, Mitsubishi Estate Asia and Investa, rises directly above Gadigal Station in Sydney’s central business district.
+Parkline Place, developed by Investa on behalf of owners Oxford Properties Group and Mitsubishi Estate Asia, rises directly above Gadigal Station in Sydney’s central business district.
 Designed in collaboration with COX Architecture, Aurecon and CPB Contractors, the project treats the commercial tower and transport interchange as a unified entity.

 “Parkline Place is one of the best-connected office towers in Sydney, with a brand-new station directly below and enhanced pedestrian infrastructure around the base of the tower,” says Gerard Evenden, Head of Studio, Foster + Partners.
 “Located between the Central Business District and Midtown Precinct – in the heart of the city – this vibrant new destination provides highly flexible offices alongside an array of social spaces, shops, cafes and restaurants.”

 The tower itself is expressed as three vertical forms with curved corner glazing, while a recess in the façade aligns with the Park Street station entrance, visually linking the two parts of the project.
 The primary southern elevation minimises solar exposure, while projecting shades on the eastern and western sides reduce heat gain and maximise views.
-Parkline Place has also achieved WELL Platinum and Green Star 6-Star ratings.
+Parkline Place is net zero in operation with 100 per cent of its base building powered by renewable electricity, and it has achieved a 6-Star Green Star Design v1.3 rating.
 A podium at street level uses sandstone and bronze to connect with the surrounding heritage buildings, and a triple-height entrance lobby on Pitt Street establishes a strong civic presence.

 Related: Troy Uleman comments on Sydney Metro